 Gitte Jungersen investigates the ceramic process as a phenomenon in itself, where the transforming aspect of both ceramics and existence is laid bare.

 The works are characterized by a unique materiality, initiated by chemical processes, where the ceramic firing is central, and acts as a dual power: genesis and decomposition all at the same time.
 The objects appear as vibrant materiality, which seem to be captured in a dynamic state of transformation.
 Her work challenges the tactile potential of the ceramic medium, by pushing material and process to the limit.
-This encounter between chemistry and artistic investigation become reminiscent of alchemy as well as an exploration of the constant state of flux that characterizes the entire physical world, even if some transformation processes are so slow as to appear imperceptible.
+This encounter between chemistry and artistic investigation become an exploration of the constant state of flux that characterizes the entire physical world, even if some transformation processes are so slow as to appear imperceptible.

 Each object is made up of several layers of glazes, which fuse when melting, and when cooling, are captured on the edge between chaos and control, like a solidified snapshot of an intense process.
 The objects evoke dual associations in their textures and colours: As a raw and chaotic force of nature, they also associate to a synthetic artificiality in both colour and texture.
 The works trigger a feeling of the uncontrollable and the catastrophic, despite the fact that the ceramic materiality appear as beautiful and alluring to the senses.